mTaman-ananas/account-service/README.md

 # account-service
-A lap project that interduces hexagonal architecture guide. code quality and internationalization.
+A lap project that interduces good stuff, curently:
+1. Hexagonal architecture guide.
+1. Code quality best practise.
+1. Internationalization with Localise.

 It is based on Spring Boot 3.0 and Java 19.